APS - Agile Processor Specialization

 Current Status

-We are actively evolving the APS ecosystem towards our vision.
+We are actively evolving the APS ecosystem in line with our vision.
 We have released two versions of APS so far:

 - APS (ICCAD 2025): The first public appearance of APS as a small prototype developed in Rust to showcase the idea of automated hardware-software co-design.